technical-zebra/Argus_React/README.md

 # Argus_React
-Reimplement the Argus website using react
+Reimplement the Argus website using React.js